clamburger/ubersite-lite/docs/questionnaire.md

 * `Questions` **required**: a dictionary of question objects, indexed by their ID.
 * `Collapsible`: if true, the section will appear with the questions hidden and a button to show them. *Default: false*
 * `Comments`: if true, a multi-line text input will be added at the end of the section with a corresponding label. *Default: true*
+* `Border`: if false, the section will not get the normal fieldset that appears around sections, and `Collapsible` and `Comments` will both be set to false. *Default: true*

 ## Questions